Monamoxie/aws-s3-bucket-policy/README.md

-# AWS S3 BUCKET POLICY
+# AWS S3 BUCKET POLICY TEMPLATE

 Only use if you need to grant your bucket public access and permit external CRUD operations